Premo36/DML2.X/README v2.2b.txt

 As for this version, the only tested source port are:

+FULL COMPATIBILITY:
 -GZdoom (v4.2.4), -height and -width do not work due to gzdoom way of handling resolution) -LZdoom (3.83a)
 -Zandronum (3.0)
 -Zdoom(2.8.1)
 -QZDoom (2.1.0)
 -Skulltag(98d)

--Chocholate Doom (3.0.0, really BASIC compability, most of the DML features don't work)
+PARTIAL COMPATIBILITY (Some DML features don't work):
+-Chocholate Doom (3.0.0)
+-PRBOOM PLUS(2.5.1.4)
+-GLBOOM PLUS(2.5.1.4)

 (As long as it follows the zdoom command line standard, any engine should work fine)